 We want you to have the best experience at the studio, so here is a little about studio etiquette..

-Wherever possible, classes should be pre-booked on the Glofox member App or via the website.
-When you register you will be prompted to read & agree digitally to the studio terms; please ensure you have done this before you arrive for your first class.
-Arrive at the studio 10 minutes before the class is scheduled to start to ensure you can settle, visit the toilet if needed & not feel rushed when we begin.
-Leave your shoes in the entrance & report to reception to sign in with your teacher.
+Classes should be pre-booked through the website or on the glofox app.
+When you register you will be prompted to read & agree digitally to the studio terms; please ensure you have done this before you arrive for class.
+You should arrive at the studio 5-10 minutes before the class is scheduled to start to ensure you can settle, visit the toilet if needed & not feel rushed when we begin.
+Leave your shoes in the entrance & report to reception to sign in on the tablet.

 Personal belongings (bags & coats) are not permitted inside the yoga studio, these should be left in the changing area, along with mobile phones & smart watches.
 Yoga is your time away from these devices.

 You can use the lockers provided for valuables & the main entrance will be locked during the class.
 Note that if you use the toilet during classes/workshops then you must put the snip on the door to get back in, we recommend a trip before class starts.

 We would like the studio space to be one which feels safe & friendly for our growing community but also respectful that people may wish to use the space for quiet/meditation before class starts.
 Please be respectful of this and save loud chatting for the reception area.

 Yoga is a vast subject with many different approaches.
 We offer a variety of styles & intensities on the timetable.

 It’s always difficult to recommend a class until we know you.
 As a beginner everyone has different motivations and baselines of mobility & fitness.

 I recommend having a read of the class descriptions & trying which ever classes appeal to you.
 If you are new to movement or have had a break from physical activity, try starting with Morning Yoga, Set Series, Fundamentals or Mellow flow classes.